AgregoreWeb/website/blog/2024/03/demos-and-tutorials-final-round.md

 First up is Dirk's final tweak to his code editor series.
 This time he's figured out how to add third party dependencies to the editor, specifically ACE for syntax highlighting.
 You can follow along with the latest tutorial [here](/docs/tutorials/ipfs-3rdparty-dep/) or start at the beginning [here](/docs/tutorials/ipfs-browser-devenv/part-1).
 You can also see the live deployed version [here](/docs/examples/browser-devenv-v3/index.html).

-### Dirk's Image Gallary
+### Dirk's Image Gallery

-Dirk's final app was an image gallary where you can upload images and then create a web app to display them in a pleasant tiled format.
+Dirk's final app was an image gallery where you can upload images and then create a web app to display them in a pleasant tiled format.
 You can find the tutorial [here](/docs/tutorials/ipfs-gallery/) and a version of the app hosted on html [here](/docs/examples/ipfs-gallery/).
-This also builds on top of his development environment so you can use the new syntax highliting and multi file uploading features as you develop.
+This also builds on top of his development environment so you can use the new syntax highlighting and multi-file uploading features as you develop.

 ### Vincent's P2Pad code editor